octopus-network/restaking-base/README.md

 ![](images/unbond.png)

-### Blacklist
+### Blackout

-The CC Pos can blacklist Stakers, which will prevent them from bonding.
+The CC Pos can black out Stakers, which will prevent them from bonding.

 ![](images/blacklist.png)